laodifang5181/Diet4Disease/README.md

-# Diet4Disease: A Cross-Modal Reasoning Dataset for Patient-Oriented Diet Recommendations in Large Vision-Language Models
+# Diet4Disease: A Cross-Modal Reasoning Dataset for Disease-Oriented Diet Recommendations in Large Vision-Language Models
-This repository contains code to reproduce the experiments in the paper"Diet4Disease: A Cross-Modal Reasoning Dataset for Patient-Oriented Diet Recommendations in Large Vision-Language Models".
+This repository contains code to reproduce the experiments in the paper"Diet4Disease: A Cross-Modal Reasoning Dataset for Disease-Oriented Diet Recommendations in Large Vision-Language Models".

 # folders and files